Analyze videos

 4

-Monitor the indexing process
+Monitor the status

-Function call: You call the indexes.indexed_assets.retrieve function.
+Function call: You repeatedly call the analyze_async.tasks.retrieve method until the task completes.

 Parameters: